-In gastroenterology, there are many diseases, including parasites, that are difficult to diagnose due to their nature.
-One example is oesophagal candidiasis, a familiar "thrush" that has changed the habitual localisation.
-The presence of this infection indicates that there are other dangerous diseases present that have affected the immune system.
+In gastroenterology, many diseases, including parasites, are difficult to diagnose due to their nature.
+One example is oesophagal candidiasis, a familiar “thrush” that has changed habitual localisation.
+This infection indicates that there are other dangerous diseases present that have affected the immune system.
 Therefore it is vital to find the condition in time and get rid of it.

-The candida fungus is considered to be opportunistic, i.e. a healthy person with the sound immune system is not affected by the infection until the conditions are just right for it to cause candidiasis.
+The candida fungus is considered opportunistic, i.e. a healthy person with a sound immune system is not affected by the infection until the conditions are just right for it to cause candidiasis.

 The main difficulty lies in the fact that in half of all cases, oesophagal candidiasis does not show any symptoms.
 Consequently, this greatly complicates its diagnosis.
 A distinctive feature of the disease is the absence of direct dependence between the stage of its development, the complexity of the situation and the patient’s feelings.

 Candidiasis of the oesophagus is a complex disease that is still being investigated up to this day.
 The slightest weakening of the immune defence can already cause the development of colonies of the fungus.
 Moreover, the lack of correct treatment leads to severe complications.
 Therefore, it is essential to pay attention to any possible symptoms and immediately go to a specialist for an examination.